 If you are a casual shooter and don’t do a lot of burst photography, or just kind of take life one photo at a time, then save yourself some money and buy a UHS-I card.
 You’ll likely not even notice the speed difference between the two cards.
 Also, consider that every Sony mirrorless camera performs at 10mb/s less than the best UHS-I card on the Olympus Pen-F. So you’ll be fine with UHS-I cards if you’re looking to save money.

 When comparing the cards, the performance difference between each brand an each card was pretty insignificant.
-Personally I would choose Sandisk over any other brand, and while PNY did perform good, consider these bargain cards.
-Sometimes they’ll give people problems, but you can usually find them at a better price.
+Personally I would choose Sandisk over any other brand, however, PNY cards were fast considering they are somewhat of an underdog compared to Sandisk and Lexar.

 PNY 64GB U1 – Amazon